39+ Detailed NFT Statistics In 2023 [Updated]

-Non Fungible Tokens (NFTs) have been around for a while, but only a few people were aware of them until last year.
+Non-fungible tokens (NFTs) have been around for a while, but only a few people were aware of them until last year.
 As blockchain technology took the world by storm in 2021, NFTs, too, rose up.

 What are NFTs